 Will you pick me up from my hotel?

 We don’t do hotel pickups and here’s why: we want to avoid the situation where the first hour or two of the tour is spent driving between hotels.
 Instead we’ll send you easy-to-follow instructions explaining how to get from your accommodation to the starting point of the tour.
 Whether you want to take a taxi or public transport, we can advise you on journey times and costs.
 And at the end of the tour we’ll help you with your onward journey.

 Yes.
 If you’d like to explore a particular part of town, or you want a private tour where you call the shots, just let us know in advance and we can help you plan your perfect tour.
 We’ve created customised tours for visiting chefs, TV crews, food writers, wedding parties, conference attendees, and exchange students.
 Although we limit our standard tours to 10 guests per group, for private tours we are able to accommodate much larger groups – please contact us for more details.

 Our tour groups usually range in size between 4-8 guests (we set maximum group size at 10).
 We don’t do forced frivolity, but over the years we’ve noticed that like-minded people come on our tours and usually end up firm friends by the end of the tour.
 For private tours we are able to handle much larger groups – contact us for more details.

 How can I pay?

-- CASH: This is our preferred payment method and we’ll apply a discount to thank you.
-Please bring the stated amount in Brazilian Reais.
+- CASH: This is our preferred payment method and also the cheapest.
+Unless otherwise stated, please bring the stated amount in Brazilian Reais (we may be able to accept some foreign currencies, but this must be pre-arranged).
 During busy periods, or if you are booking a large group, we may need you to pay a holding deposit in order to guarantee your reservation.